Wonder Momo: In other media

-ShiftyLook Media
+ShiftyLook comic

-On March 15, 2012, Wonder Momo was resurrected as an internet comic strip on Namco Bandai's comic strip website ShiftyLook with the title Wonder Momo: Battle Idol.
+Wonder Momo was resurrected as an internet comic strip on Namco Bandai's comic strip website ShiftyLook with the title Wonder Momo: Battle Idol in March 2012.
 The series, illustrated by Omar Dogan and written by Erik Ko and Jim Zub, is set 25 years after the original game and focuses on Momoko, an idol who, after failing a TV show audition, encounters a race of aliens who give her Wonder Momo's powers.
 Learning to harness them, she begins battling evil aliens as well as rival hero Amazona, who is actually a popular idol named Akiho Mazo who was inspired by the original Wonder Momo, later revealed to be Momoko's mother.
 Wonder Momo also made several appearances in Shiftylook's concurrent Bravoman webcomic and webseries, voiced by Romi Dames in the latter.
-The comic concluded with its 200th page on March 14, 2014 following the announcement of ShiftyLook's closure.
+The comic concluded with its 200th page in March 2014, following the announcement of ShiftyLook's closure.

+Anime

-On January 28, 2014, Bandai Namco Games announced a Wonder Momo anime miniseries, based on the story from the 2012 ShiftyLook webcomic.
-The series was produced by Graphinica and spanned five seven-minute episodes, which were released weekly on streaming sites Niconico and Crunchyroll between February and March 2014.
+Wonder Momo, an anime miniseries, is based on the story from the 2012 ShiftyLook webcomic.
+The series was produced by Graphinica and spanned five-seven minute episodes, which were released weekly on streaming sites Niconico and Crunchyroll beginning on February 6, 2014.
 The voice cast includes Yuka Fujiwara as Momoko, Misaki Komatsu as Akiho, and Haruko Momoi reprising the role of the original Wonder Momo.

-A side-scrolling action game developed by WayForward Technologies and produced by ShiftyLook, titled Wonder Momo: Typhoon Booster, was announced alongside the anime series.
-The game was released for Android devices in March 2014 and for Macintosh in May 2014, with a PC version planned for a later date.
+A side-scrolling action game developed by WayForward Technologies and produced by ShiftyLook, titled Wonder Momo: Typhoon Booster, was released for Android devices and Macintosh in 2014, with a PC version planned for a later date.
 Following ShiftyLook's closure, the PC version was cancelled, and the Macintosh and Android versions were delisted in 2015.